-The rankings also address one of the biggest barriers to federal employment: a lack of cross-governmental information for prospective employees.
-They provide job seekers unprecedented insight into opportunities for public service by highlighting the federal government’s high-performing agencies and by promoting federal organizations that often go unheralded.
+In addition to helping leaders better understand the workforce and foster employee engagement, the rankings address one of the biggest barriers to federal employment: a lack of cross-governmental information for prospective employees.
+The rankings provide job seekers insights into opportunities for public service by highlighting the federal government’s high-performing agencies and by promoting federal organizations that often go unheralded.

-The 2015 Best Places to Work rankings include the views of more than 433,300 civil servants from 391 federal organizations on a wide range of workplace topics.
-This includes the views of more than 421,700 employees who complete the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey and employees from nine agencies such as the Peace Corps, Smithsonian and the intelligence community who complete surveys with comparable questions.
+The 2016 Best Places to Work rankings include the views of more than 421,000 civil servants from 379 federal organizations on a wide range of workplace topics.
+This includes the views of 407,780 employees who completed the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey and employees from 12 agencies such as the Peace Corps, Smithsonian and the intelligence community who completed surveys with comparable questions.

-Participating federal organizations are ranked according to overall employee satisfaction and commitment, as well as on 10 additional categories such as leadership, strategic management, innovation and work–life balance.
+Participating federal organizations are ranked according to overall employee engagement, as well as on 10 additional categories such as leadership, strategic management, innovation and work–life balance.
 The organizations are also ranked using data from demographic and occupational groupings.

 The Partnership for Public Service thanks Robert M. Tobias, director of key executive leadership programs at American University, for helping develop the Best Places to Work rankings, and OPM for its rigorous administration of this powerful employee survey.

-If you are member of the media and would like more information about this program, please call the Partnership for Public Service at (202) 775-9111 and ask to speak to our Communications Director.
+If you are member of the media and would like more information about this program, please contact:

 Partnership for Public Service